kailash19961996/London-Issues-Tracker-APP/README.md

-# Urban Issues Tracker
+# London Issues Tracker

 ## Project Overview
-Urban Issues Tracker is an interactive platform designed to engage community members and policymakers in addressing key urban challenges.
-The project leverages artificial intelligence to efficiently process and analyze user-submitted reports, providing valuable insights into urban issues.
+The London Issues Tracker is an interactive platform designed to engage community members and policymakers in addressing key urban challenges.
+This project, developed for a hackathon organized by 'Future House' with contributions from policymakers and tech enthusiasts, leverages artificial intelligence to efficiently process and analyze user-submitted reports, providing valuable insights into urban issues.

 ## Key Features

-1. **Home Page**: Users can upload images and comments about urban issues they encounter and see it lively updated in the maps which is also visible for other users.
+1. **Home Page**: Users can upload images and comments about urban issues they encounter and see them updated in real-time on interactive maps, which are also visible to other users.
 ![Screenshot 2024-07-01 at 9 43 10 PM](https://github.com/kailash19961996/Neighbourhood-app/assets/123597753/8057f0d1-adba-41d7-bb38-f7b4308470dc)
 ![Screenshot 2024-07-01 at 9 44 28 PM](https://github.com/kailash19961996/Neighbourhood-app/assets/123597753/ef859540-93b7-4f9b-b894-16f4d69d751b)

-2. **Reports**: Graphical representation of issue trends over time, helping track progress and hold authorities accountable.
+2. **Reports**: Provides graphical representations of issue trends over time, helping track progress and hold authorities accountable.
 ![Screenshot 2024-07-01 at 9 44 51 PM](https://github.com/kailash19961996/Neighbourhood-app/assets/123597753/5bb27101-92c0-4599-92c2-2d9b50f50cfe)

 3. **Interactive Maps**: Real-time visualization of reported issues, allowing users and policymakers to see what's happening in their area.